kantinen/kantinfo/README.md

 Copying
 -------

-Copyright © 2014-2019 The Infoscreen Group <infoskaerm@dikumail.dk>
+Copyright © 2014-2019 The Infoscreen Group

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as